 The passage calls us to abandon our foolish, worldly mind with all its rebellion and foolishness (being wise in our own eyes) and fear the Lord, turning from evil, being healed by God.
 We’re to keep God’s commandments!

-I say this because God would never tell someone who has studied His word to forget or let go of everything they think they know in favor of some experience.
+God would never tell someone who has studied His word to forget or let go of everything they think they know in favor of some experience.

 God is the author of wisdom and understanding.
 He calls us to ask for wisdom, and He’ll give it to us.

 “If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.”
 James 1:5

 “For the LORD gives wisdom; from his mouth come knowledge and understanding.”
 Proverbs 2:6

 “Give me understanding, that I may keep your law and observe it with my whole heart.”
 Psalms 119:34